Find Duplicate Songs by Title, Artist, Album, and Genre

 Comparison of Methods

-Best Practices and Additional Tips
+Best Practices and Common Mistakes to Avoid

 • Always back up your library before deletion.

-• Use consistent tagging standards.
+• Use consistent tagging standards, including Genre.

 • Periodically run scans to catch newly added duplicates.